timwehrle/asana/README.md

 # Usage

-Since Alfie is in the early state, you can get the binary from the release page.
+Since the Asana CLI is in the early state, you can get the binary from the release page.

 # Contributing